 The highest waterfall in the world is Angel Falls in Venezuela, South America.
-It measures 3.212 ft (979 meters).
+It measures 3,212 ft (979 meters).
 Getting a good photo of Angel Falls could be a challenge simply because it is so high.
-You have to get the right lens, probably a wide angle lens, and you must find the right position from which to shoot.
-This waterfall is nearly a kilometer in height.
+You have to get the right lens—probably a wide angle lens—and you must find the right position from which to shoot.
+The waterfall is nearly a kilometer in height.

 Not everyone wants to travel to Venezuela to capture the world’s highest falls, but photographing waterfalls is fun and rewarding when you see the results of your efforts in print.

 Here are ten tips that will help you get the best photos from your efforts:

 1. Height adds drama.
 Even if a trip to South America is out of the question, you can find waterfalls that are dramatic because of how tall they are.
 (If you live near Norway, you are in luck.
 Seven of the top 20 highest falls are in Norway.)

 2. Check the weather.
 Of course, you don’t want to be out in weather that is not conducive to getting good photos, but more importantly, make sure the place you will be traveling to has had enough precipitation.
 Periods of low rain or snow could lead to a disappointing flow of water.

 3. Plan your trip.
 Make sure you familiarize yourself with the best time of day for your photo adventure.
 Even though early morning and late afternoon are usually the best times for lighting, they may not be optimal for the waterfall you have chosen.
 Find out what the lighting conditions are where you will be shooting to get the best results.